Enhancing serverless observability with Python

 Serverless observability is not just a possibility; it’s an essential practice for modern application development.
 By leveraging Python’s robust ecosystem and the inherent capabilities of serverless infrastructure, developers can create highly observable systems that offer deep insights into application performance and behavior.

-Embracing observability-driven development (ODD) allows you to design your applications with built-in monitoring, logging and telemetry, ensuring you can proactively identify and address issues.
-This approach not only improves the reliability and performance of your serverless functions, but also enhances your ability to deliver high-quality software rapidly.
+Adopting Python ODD allows you to design your applications with built-in monitoring, logging and telemetry, ensuring you can proactively identify and address issues.
+This approach not only improves the reliability and performance of your serverless functions but also enhances your ability to deliver high-quality software rapidly.

-As the serverless landscape continues to evolve, integrating observability from the start will become increasingly important.
-The strategies and practices discussed here will help you navigate the complexities of serverless observability, ensuring your applications are resilient, efficient, and ready for future challenges.
+As the serverless landscape continues to evolve, integrating an observability solution from the start will become increasingly important for your cloud environment.
+The strategies and practices discussed here will help you navigate the complexities of serverless observability, ensuring your applications are resilient, efficient and ready for future challenges.

-For an even deeper dive into Python and how it powers the majority of the serverless world, check out my colleague Brian McNamara, distinguished engineer, and my PyCon 2024 speaking session.
+For an even deeper dive into Python and how it powers the majority of the serverless world, check out what my colleague Brian McNamara, distinguished engineer, and I said during our PyCon 2024 speaking session.
 In our session, you’ll explore the community libraries that exist to improve application observability, including a step-by-step instrumentation of code.

 After watching this session recording, you’ll walk away with a clear understanding of how to design observability into your serverless development, as well as some fundamental tools that will enable you to effectively scale your services.